-In one study taking 3 grams of glycine before bed resulted in participants being able to fall asleep quickly, sleep deeply, wake up less during the night, reduce sleepiness during teh day, improve cognitive ability, and improve memory.
+In one study, taking 3 grams of glycine before bed resulted in participants being able to fall asleep quickly, sleep deeply, wake up less during the night, reduce sleepiness during the day, improve cognitive ability, and improve memory.
 2

 Proline for Better Immunity

 17% of the amino acids in collagen are proline.
 Proline has been shown to regulate metabolic pathways contributing to cell growth.
-It also acts like an antioxidant by eliminating free-radical from cells.
+It also acts like an antioxidant by eliminating free radicals from cells.

 Additionally, proline is an important factor in wound healing, and healthy immune response.
 2